 Studying the Foundation Degree (FdA) in Heritage Interior Design you will develop knowledge and understanding of the specific skills needed to work within the heritage sector at a residential level or on a major heritage project.
 This is the only UK FdA in Heritage Interior Design.
 Successful completion of this Foundation Degree provides entry on to our BA (Hons) Heritage Interior Design top-up course - both are studied online, via part time distance learning.

-For many students, family commitments, employment or lack of relevant qualifications makes attending university impossible.
-Whilst some universities offer qualifications as full time or part time on campus, you may prefer to fit your studies around family and work rather than the other way around.
-This also means that you can avoid the huge debt levels faced by todays graduates as you are able to continue to work.
+You may prefer to fit your studies around family and work - rather than the other way around.
+This also means that you can avoid the huge debt levels faced by today's graduates as you are able to continue to work and have low tuition fees with NDA.
 If you have to juggle family commitments, full-time or part-time work and want the flexibility offered by studying part-time by distance learning, then this is the course for you.

 If you don't have the required entry qualifications or experience you may enrol on our access course 'Diploma in Professional Interior Design' which is a Level 3 qualification and gives you all the skills and neccessary entry qualifications required to begin your route to BA (Hons) with the NDA.